ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Top 5 ReactJS Design Patterns: Scale Your App Like Pro Teams - <a href="https://medium.com/@nikhil.r.911000100/top-5-reactjs-design-patterns-scale-your-app-like-pro-teams-6f69309149a7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikhil Ranadive`**
+✍️ **posted by `Amir`**

-<blockquote>Your React prototype shines at 5 components… crashes at 50.
+<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
-These 5 patterns are what Facebook, Airbnb, and Netflix use to handle millions… Continue reading on Medium »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-The .sort() in React improved my understanding of State, Mutation, and Data Flow - <a href="https://medium.com/@victorugs.dev/the-sort-in-react-improved-my-understanding-of-state-mutation-and-data-flow-cba132296f4a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing Tuono: Next.js-Style Framework for Rust Backend  - <a href="https://developer-in.medium.com/introducing-tuono-next-js-style-framework-for-rust-backend-d96088503424?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chibuikem Victor Ugwu`**
+✍️ **posted by `Developer`**

-<blockquote>I’ve just finished implementing the sort feature for my e-commerce website.
+<blockquote>🔝 It’s an exciting development in web frameworks, especially for developers comfortable with Next.js
 Continue reading on Medium »</blockquote>

 <h3>3.
-React JS Training in Mumbai — Become a Modern Frontend Developer - <a href="https://medium.com/@infojustacademy23/react-js-training-in-mumbai-become-a-modern-frontend-developer-8c0f58ed3327?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Internals: A Senior Engineer’s Guide to Virtual DOM, Reconciliation, and Fiber - <a href="https://medium.com/@vigneshwiki07/react-internals-a-senior-engineers-guide-to-virtual-dom-reconciliation-and-fiber-8f0d8825185d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `justacademy`**
+✍️ **posted by `Vignesh K B`**

-<blockquote>React JS is one of the most popular JavaScript libraries for building fast, scalable, and interactive user interfaces.
-Developed and…
+<blockquote>The Virtual DOM (VDOM) is a core concept that allows React to be fast and declarative.
+Instead of manipulating the browser’s actual DOM…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Most Developers Don’t Really Understand Async/Await — Here’s Proof - <a href="https://medium.com/@muhammadshakir4152/most-developers-dont-really-understand-async-await-here-s-proof-7e199ebb2224?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. useState vs useEffect: When Your Component Needs Memory vs When It Needs to React - <a href="https://medium.com/the-amateur-dev/usestate-vs-useeffect-when-your-component-needs-memory-vs-when-it-needs-to-react-af08292cd6d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechWriter Hub`**
+✍️ **posted by `Uloaku Obi`**

-<blockquote>I used async/await for years before I truly understood it.
+<blockquote>If you’re new to React, you’ve probably encountered useState and useEffect in every tutorial you’ve watched.
+And if you’re like most…
-Continue reading on Medium »</blockquote>
+Continue reading on The Amateur Dev »</blockquote>

 <h3>5.
-Top 5 UI Libraries to Build Stunning Interfaces Faster P2 - <a href="https://medium.com/@amirjld/top-5-ui-libraries-to-build-stunning-interfaces-faster-p2-7386a3075f18?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn React.js: Component-Based Web Development 2026✨ - <a href="https://developer-in.medium.com/learn-react-js-component-based-web-development-2026-eca0a6cc7074?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Developer`**

-<blockquote>Choosing the right UI library can save you hundreds of hours.
-Here’s my breakdown of the next top 5 contenders to consider for your next…
+<blockquote>🚁 Hey everyone!
+Today, I want to share my passion for ReactJs — a framework that’s been a game changer in my journey as a developer. 🎧
 Continue reading on Medium »</blockquote>

 <h3>6.
-How JavaScript Handles Asynchronous Tasks in a Single Thread - <a href="https://nimafarzin-pr.medium.com/how-javascript-handles-asynchronous-tasks-in-a-single-thread-6fb8f490e387?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Waiting for Your React App to Load: The 2026 Guide to Vite - <a href="https://medium.com/@shubhspatil77/stop-waiting-for-your-react-app-to-load-the-2026-guide-to-vite-7e071923ab9f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nima Farzin`**
+✍️ **posted by `Shubhankar`**

-<blockquote>A Clear & Practical Guide to the Call Stack, Web APIs, Queues, and the Event Loop
+<blockquote>If you’re still reaching for npx create-react-app to start your React projects in 2026, you’re effectively building a modern skyscraper…
 Continue reading on Medium »</blockquote>

 <h3>7.
-React Frameworks in 2026: Next.js vs Remix vs React Router 7 - <a href="https://medium.com/@pallavilodhi08/react-frameworks-in-2026-next-js-vs-remix-vs-react-router-7-b18bcbae5b26?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Implement PWA ( Progressive Web App) in Next.js App router 2026 - <a href="https://medium.com/@amirjld/how-to-implement-pwa-progressive-web-app-in-next-js-app-router-2026-f25a6797d5e6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pallavi Lodhi`**
+✍️ **posted by `Amir`**

-<blockquote>For plain React devs wondering if they should switch!
+<blockquote>In this post we will implement the PWA in our Next.js App without using any 3rd party packages.
 Continue reading on Medium »</blockquote>

+<h3>8.
+Stop Waiting for the Spinner: Mastering Optimistic UI and State Reversion - <a href="https://medium.com/@anuragkurmi/stop-waiting-for-the-spinner-mastering-optimistic-ui-and-state-reversion-52bcf619ba70?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anurag Kurmi`**

+<blockquote>A deep dive into frontend system design patterns for creating instantaneously responsive applications, even on slow networks.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Building JobQuest: How I Transformed Job Hunting into an Epic Adventure with Gamification and AI - <a href="https://medium.com/@leonkabarity/building-jobquest-how-i-transformed-job-hunting-into-an-epic-adventure-with-gamification-and-ai-d6c3deeef863?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Actions in Next.js App Router: When & How to Use Them (Next.js 16 Edition) - <a href="https://medium.com/@amirjld/server-actions-in-next-js-app-router-when-how-to-use-them-next-js-16-edition-9ed24a49ab4d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Nicolás León Kabarity`**
+✍️ **posted by `Amir`**

-<blockquote>Turning the tedious process of job searching into an engaging, gamified experience that keeps users motivated and organized
+<blockquote>Next.js has been steadily moving toward a simpler, more powerful full-stack model, and with Next.js 16, that vision is clearer than ever.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Run AI-generated code safely with Vercel Sandbox (Next.js + TypeScript) - <a href="https://medium.com/@dorangao/run-ai-generated-code-safely-with-vercel-sandbox-next-js-typescript-b14e9184acfc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing Tuono: Next.js-Style Framework for Rust Backend  - <a href="https://developer-in.medium.com/introducing-tuono-next-js-style-framework-for-rust-backend-d96088503424?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Doran Gao`**
+✍️ **posted by `Developer`**

-<blockquote>Mary Wollstonecraft’s line — “The measure of a life is its courage to begin again” — maps surprisingly well to modern developer workflows…
+<blockquote>🔝 It’s an exciting development in web frameworks, especially for developers comfortable with Next.js
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Learned React + Next.js in Three Months Without Watching a Single Tutorial. - <a href="https://medium.com/@tobore/i-learned-react-next-js-in-three-months-without-watching-a-single-tutorial-c56756bec5a8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Modern Component Library: The Frontend Development Revolution with shadcn + Bun - <a href="https://medium.com/@leisun8309/building-a-modern-component-library-the-frontend-development-revolution-with-shadcn-bun-9ec6e6e418f7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tobore`**
+✍️ **posted by `Erishen`**

-<blockquote>I’m going to tell you something that sounds fake but isn’t:
+<blockquote>This article shares how I built a custom component registry based on shadcn/ui and Bun, and the deep insights I gained about frontend…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js 14 + Supabase: Build a Full-Stack Personal Finance App with TypeScript - <a href="https://medium.com/@dewantanjilhossain/next-js-14-supabase-build-a-full-stack-personal-finance-app-with-typescript-72297e8b6efd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Implement PWA ( Progressive Web App) in Next.js App router 2026 - <a href="https://medium.com/@amirjld/how-to-implement-pwa-progressive-web-app-in-next-js-app-router-2026-f25a6797d5e6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by ` Tanjil Hossain`**
+✍️ **posted by `Amir`**

-<blockquote>Learn how to create a secure, scalable money management application with authentication, Row Level Security, and real-time capabilities
+<blockquote>In this post we will implement the PWA in our Next.js App without using any 3rd party packages.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Running Cron Jobs in NextJS.
-Guide for Serverful and Stateless Server. - <a href="https://yagyaraj234.medium.com/running-cron-jobs-in-nextjs-guide-for-serverful-and-stateless-server-542dd0db0c4c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Fetching in Next.js: Server Components, Client Components & Real-World Patterns - <a href="https://medium.com/codetodeploy/data-fetching-in-next-js-server-components-client-components-real-world-patterns-145b1ebae877?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yagyaraj`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>Learn how to run cron jobs in Next.js using serverless and serverful deployments.
-Understand why node-cron fails on Vercel and what works
+<blockquote>When developers start learning Next.js, they usually focus on routing, layouts, and pages.
-Continue reading on Medium »</blockquote>
+ But the real power of Next.js begins with data… Continue reading on CodeToDeploy »</blockquote>

 <h3>6.
-Stop Manual Deploys: Setting Up GitHub Actions for Your Next.js VPS - <a href="https://medium.com/@floridmaclean/stop-manual-deploys-setting-up-github-actions-for-your-next-js-vps-e96a450d3fa5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js in 2025: The Ultimate Guide to Building Full-Stack Web Apps with Server Actions… - <a href="https://medium.com/@Samira8872/next-js-in-2025-the-ultimate-guide-to-building-full-stack-web-apps-with-server-actions-ba0510f54ad3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Florid Maclean`**
+✍️ **posted by `Miss Samira ✨`**

-<blockquote>How to automate your workflow so “Git Push” is the only command you ever need.
+<blockquote>Next.js continues to revolutionize web development with an evolving blend of React innovation, server- and client-side power, and a focus…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Building a Dynamic Sitemap in Next.js from JSON Data - <a href="https://meetpan1048.medium.com/building-a-dynamic-sitemap-in-next-js-from-json-data-fa50087f0be0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**

-<blockquote>How I auto-generate SEO-friendly sitemaps without hardcoding anything
-Continue reading on Medium »</blockquote>

-<h3>8.
-Next.js 15 Server Actions: Complete Guide with Real Examples (2026) - <a href="https://medium.com/@saad.minhas.codes/next-js-15-server-actions-complete-guide-with-real-examples-2026-6320fbfa01c3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js in 2026: Mastering Middleware, Server Actions, and Edge Functions for Full-Stack… - <a href="https://medium.com/@Amanda0/next-js-in-2026-mastering-middleware-server-actions-and-edge-functions-for-full-stack-d4ce24d61eea?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saad Minhas`**

-<blockquote>Server Actions changed everything about how I build Next.js
-Continue reading on Medium »</blockquote>

-<h3>9.
-Why Next.js Apps Feel Blazing Fast: A Beginner’s Guide to Aggressive Caching - <a href="https://sumeetpanchal-21.medium.com/why-next-js-apps-feel-blazing-fast-a-beginners-guide-to-aggressive-caching-6e0141efc601?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sumeet Panchal`**
+✍️ **posted by `Amanda ✨`**

-<blockquote>If you are new to Next.js, one thing you’ll notice very quickly is that it feels fast — sometimes even when you don’t fully understand why…
+<blockquote>Next.js continues to be at the forefront of modern web development, blending React’s power with full-stack capabilities and edge computing.
 Continue reading on Medium »</blockquote>

 <br/>